gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 books, and other textual material, you can scan the pages directly to a single PDF which is much faster than scanning to individual TIFF files and then combining them into a PDF.
 Furthermore, you can scan at 300 PPI, possibly using grayscale instead of color, to produce smaller files.

+If you opt to create a PDF file directly from the scanner, you can still create an [optimized copy of the PDF](#create-an-optimized-copy-of-the-pdf) that has a smaller file size than the original.

 #### Rule: Optimize the PDF file created from the TIFF files
 You optimize a PDF to create a smaller *copy* while keeping the original PDF file which can be tens or hundreds of megabytes in size.